Leukerbad: Education

 In Leukerbad about 553 or (38.6%) of the population have completed non-mandatory upper secondary education, and 133 or (9.3%) have completed additional higher education (either university or a Fachhochschule).
 Of the 133 who completed tertiary schooling, 46.6% were Swiss men, 29.3% were Swiss women, 12.8% were non-Swiss men and 11.3% were non-Swiss women.

-During the 2010-2011 school year there were a total of 169 students in the Leukerbad school system.
-The education system in the Canton of Valais allows young children to attend one year of non-obligatory Kindergarten.
-During that school year, there 2 kindergarten classes (KG1 or KG2) and 25 kindergarten students.
+During the 2010–2011 school year there were a total of 169 students in the Leukerbad school system.
+The education system in the Canton of Valais allows young children to attend one year of non-obligatory kindergarten.
+During that school year, there were two kindergarten classes (KG1 or KG2) and 25 kindergarten students.
 The canton's school system requires students to attend six years of primary school.
-In Leukerbad there were a total of 7 classes and 123 students in the primary school.
+In Leukerbad there were a total of seven classes and 123 students in the primary school.
 The secondary school program consists of three lower, obligatory years of schooling (orientation classes), followed by three to five years of optional, advanced schools.
 There were 46 lower secondary students who attended school in Leukerbad.
 All the upper secondary students attended school in another municipality.

 As of 2000, there were 36 students in Leukerbad who came from another municipality, while 21 residents attended schools outside the municipality.